veit/python-basics-tutorial/docs/appendix/glossary.rst

    Dummy
        Object that is passed around but never actually used.
-Normally dummies are only used to fill parameter lists.
+Normally dummies are only used to fill :term:`parameter` lists.

    ``except``
        Keyword used to intercept an :term:`exception` and handle it carefully.